alphagov/government-service-design-manual/service-manual/making-software/testing-in-agile.md

 ---
 layout: detailed-guidance
 title: Testing in an agile environment
-subtitle: What testing your service might look like
+subtitle: How to get testing right
 category: agile
 type: guide
 audience: